dart-lang/language/working/0725 - Number Types and Null Safety/solution.md

 > * Otherwise if *T* <: `double` or *S* <: *double* then the static type of *e* is `double`.
 > * Otherwise the static type of *e* is `num`.

-And also special-case the `clamp` method:
+We also special-case the `clamp` method:

 > For a normal invocation `e` of the form `e1.clamp(e2, e3)`, where the static types of `e1`, `e2` and `e3` are *T*<sub>1</sub>, *T*<sub>2</sub> and *T*<sub>3</sub> respectively, which are all non-`Never` subtypes of `num`:
 >